-Research in the lab examines how interactions among development, ecology, and population genetics – particularly through developmental plasticity – drive the evolution and diversification of form.
+Research in the lab examines how development and ecology interact to translate genotypes to phenotypes – particularly, through developmental plasticity – and how this interaction influences the evolution and diversification of form.
 The model system and central reference point for this research is the nematode Pristionchus pacificus.
 This species has a structural innovation, moveable teeth that allow omnivorous feeding on bacteria, fungi, and even other nematodes.

 Predatory feeding by P. pacificus

 In response to starvation and, as sensed by pheromones, crowding, and competition (Bose et al., 2012), Pristionchus nematodes undergo an irreversible decision in larval development to assume one of two distinct feeding morphs ("eurystomatous" and "stenostomatous").
 The stenostomatous morph grows rapidly on a diet of bacteria, whereas the eurystomatous morph, which is morphologically more complex, has higher fitness than the former morph when fed on nematode prey (Serobyan et al., 2014).